Resident234/php.net/pages/www.php.net_language.oop5.visibility.php.md

  * This is OUTSIDE CODE because it is written OUTSIDE the class.
  */
 $item = new Item();
-$item-&gt;label = &apos;Ink-Jet Tatoo Gun&apos;;
+$item->label = 'Ink-Jet Tatoo Gun';
-$item-&gt;price = 49.99;
+$item->price = 49.99;

 ?>
 ```

-Ok, that&apos;s simple enough...
+Ok, that's simple enough...
 I got it inside and out.
 The big problem with this is that the Item class is COMPLETELY IGNORANT in the following ways:
 * It REQUIRES OUTSIDE CODE to do all the work AND to know what and how to do it -- huge mistake.
 * OUTSIDE CODE can cast Item properties to any other PHP types (booleans, integers, floats, strings, arrays, and objects etc.) -- another huge mistake.

 Note: we did it correctly above, but what if someone made an array for $price?
 FYI: PHP has no clue what we mean by an Item, especially by the terms of our class definition above.
-To PHP, our Item is something with two properties (mutable in every way) and that&apos;s it.
+To PHP, our Item is something with two properties (mutable in every way) and that's it.
 As far as PHP is concerned, we can pack the entire set of Britannica Encyclopedias into the price slot.
 When that happens, we no longer have what we expect an Item to be.

 INSIDE CODE should keep the integrity of the object.
 For example, our class definition should keep $label a string and $price a float -- which means only strings can come IN and OUT of the class for label, and only floats can come IN and OUT of the class for price.